retorquere/zotero-better-bibtex/site/content/exporting/scripting.md

 In the postscript, the reference being built is available as `reference`, and the Zotero item it is being built from is available as `item`.
 For backwards compatibility, in the `BetterBib(La)TeX` contexts, the reference being built is also available as `this`, and the Zotero item it is being built from as `this.item`, but use of these is discouraged now.

 You should really test for the translator context in your postscripts using the `Translator.<name>` tests mentioned above.
-If you don't because you have a postscript that pre-date postscript CSL support, you will probably be using the legacy use of `this` to set things on the reference being built, and calling `this.add` in those postscripts; since, for CSL postscripts, `this` is not set, it will make the script will non-fatally error out, so you're very probably good to go as-is.
+If you don't because you have a postscript that pre-date postscript CSL support, you will probably be using the legacy use of `this` to set things on the reference being built, and calling `reference.add` in those postscripts; since, for CSL postscripts, `this` is not set, it will make the script will non-fatally error out, so you're very probably good to go as-is.
 But please fix your postscripts to test for the translator context.

 ## The API for `Better BibTeX` and `Better BibLaTeX`